plone/training/mastering-plone/features.rst

 * Click on the folder-icon in the toolbar while on the frontpage
 * Select all displayed content items
-* Click on the trashion to delete them
+* Click on the trash icon to delete them

 Now we have a clean slate and can start creating the structure we want: